 If you are foreign to Costa Rica it can be a bit awkward to know when to say things at the right time especially if you are just learning Spanish.
 You can use Pura Vida at almost any time of the day in almost any sentence and most contexts.
 For example:

-- If you are Late for an appointment just say, Pura Vida.
-(Meaning, Sorry or It’s all good)
+- If you or someone else is late for an appointment you can simply say, Pura Vida.
+(Sorry or no worries)

-- Someone might say they hate you or use a derogatory term towards you, you can brush it off by saying Pura Vida (Meaning, I don’t care)
+- Someone might use bad language against you and you can make it lose its power by saying Pura Vida (I don’t care)

 These are just a few examples and Ticos come up with new ways to incorporate it into sentences all the time.
 It all depends on the tone of voice, timing and the situation that changes the meaning of Pura Vida.